willswats/yelp-camp/README.md

 ## General Information

-I built this project while following along with [The Web Developer Bootcamp 2021](https://www.udemy.com/course/the-web-developer-bootcamp) Udemy course.
+I built this project while following along with [The Web Developer Bootcamp 2021](https://www.udemy.com/course/the-web-developer-bootcamp) course.
 The app's purpose is to be a list of campgrounds which you can add to, or view details about each one, such as the reviews, the location it's in, and where it is on the map.

 ## Features

-- Create your own account to start adding campgrounds
-- Edit or delete your own campgrounds
-- Optional images can be added to your campgrounds
-- Add reviews to campgrounds or delete them
-- View all the campgrounds on a cluster map
-- View the location of a singular campground on a map
+- Full CRUD functionality
+- Full statefulness through MongoDB
+- Account creation
+- Authentication
+- Authorization
+- Image uploads via cloudinary
+- Mapbox GL JS
+- Reviews

 ## Setup